RoanokeParkElms/call-to-action/learn-more.md

 ## More about the disease

-This superb [fact sheet](https://extension.unh.edu/resource/dutch-elm-disease-fact-sheet) by plant specialists from the University of New Hampshire describes the disease process in great detail.
-It includes photographs of infected wood, as well as a magnified view of the tiny beetle that causes all this trouble.
+This superb Dutch Elm Disease [fact sheet](https://extension.unh.edu/resource/dutch-elm-disease-fact-sheet) by plant specialists from the University of New Hampshire describes the disease process in great detail.
+It includes photographs of infected wood, and even a magnified view of the tiny beetle that causes all this trouble.

 [Go back](./)